 Lease a Tank from Caywood Propane

 Subject to credit approval, you may lease a tank from us — and we currently aren’t even charging rent!
+In addition, you get a complementary price cap every year!
 So what’s the catch?

 Turns out there are four catches: